The Largest Contentful Paint is the Core Web Vitals metric that websites most often fail.

 Monitor your Core Web Vitals

-DebugBear helps you test your website speed and monitor it over time.
+DebugBear helps you test your website speed and monitor web performance over time.
 Start a free trial to find out how to speed up your website.